dkfbasel/hot-reload/readme.md

 services:

     api:
-        image: dkfbasel/hot-reload-go:1.14.2
+        image: dkfbasel/hot-reload-go:1.16.2
         ports:
             - "3001:80"
         volumes:
             # mount the project into the docker container.
-Please note, that the
-            # app directory is symlinked into the project path specified as
-            # environment variable.
-For goconvey to work, the package must be
-            # linked directly into the the package directory i.e. /go/src/[PROJECTPATH]
+Must use go modules.
             - ..:/app
+            # mount modules directory from source code or as docker volume to
+            # cache go modules
+            - ../_modules:/go/pkg/mod
         environment:
             # directory to look for the main go entry point (default: /app)
             - DIRECTORY=/app